coinable/coinable-docs/docs/guides/storefronts.md

 ### 3. Set pricing and inventory

 Set the pricing and amount available.
 The ability to add options and create variants of products, e.g Large Blue T-Shirt, is available for physical products.
 You can set the pricing for inventory independently for each variant.

+**Pricing currency** will determine what your customers will see on your online store.
+If priced in `USD`, they will see products priced in `USD`, while payments will be made in the tokens you have approved through the **Settings** page.

 :::warning